Lake Winnipesaukee 8 Day Travel Itinerary

 Lake Winnipesaukee is a boater’s paradise.
 It’s rocky shores and 365 islands are a haven for fishermen.
 The broads and bays are dotted with jet skis, sail boats, and speed boats pulling tubes.
 Daredevils windsurf, wake board, and dive.
 Coves close to shore are busy with kayakers and paddle boarders.

-LAKE WINNIPESAUKEE 7 DAY TRAVEL ITINERARY
+LAKE WINNIPESAUKEE ITINERARY

-Day 1: Travel Day.
 Check-in, organize, check-out your surroundings.

-Day 2: Boat or drive to Wolfeboro Bay.
+Day 2: Boat (or drive) to Wolfeboro Bay.

 You can park your boat at the free public docks or your vehicle in the free Glendon Street lot.